karlmutch/duat/README.md

 # Motivating use-cases

-A users self hosted Kubernetes hosted CI/CD pipeline is used to shed external dependencies on service providers such as Travis or Quay.io.
+A users self hosted Kubernetes hosted CI/CD pipeline is used to remove the need for external dependencies on service providers such as Travis or Quay.io.

 A user wishes to develop and build software producing distinct tagged docker images for every build and, clean up built docker images of previous development versions as development progresses.